the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/paginated-fetch.md

 # leanpub-end-insert
 ~~~~~~~

-Fortunately, we don't need to adjust the API endpoints at other places of the application, because we extracted a common `getUrl` function for it.
+Fortunately, we don't need to adjust the API endpoints at other places of the application because we extracted a common `getUrl` function for it.
 However, there is one spot where we must address this logic for the future:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~
 const extractSearchTerm = url => url.replace(API_ENDPOINT, '');
 ~~~~~~~

-In the next steps, it won't be sufficient to replace the base of our API endpoint, which is no longer in our code.
+In the next steps, it won't be sufficient to replace the base of our API endpoint which is no longer in our code.
 With more parameters for the API endpoint, the URL becomes more complex.
 It will change from X to Y:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~